Jeffleecy/GWAS_SAIGE-GENE/SAIGE-GENE_UserManual.md

 ## Overview of the workflow
 <img src="https://user-images.githubusercontent.com/80674585/196645099-cd9d9530-3f88-40c4-9b7a-620c42e1f58f.png" width="500" height="500">
 - (ref: [SAIGE/SAIGE-GENE authors' documentation](https://saigegit.github.io/SAIGE-doc/docs/overview.html))
-- We can perform SAIGE (designed for variant-based association testing) and SAIGE-GENE (designed for group-based association testing) with a single SAIGE pakcage.
+- We can perform SAIGE (designed for variant-based association testing) and SAIGE-GENE (designed for group-based association testing) with a single SAIGE package.
 - The objective of step 1 is to fit the null generalized linear mixed model, in which the output file will be used by both variant-based and group-based association testing.
-- In step 2, if we input a group file (decribed below) to SAIGE, then the software will perform SAIGE-GENE, or it will undergo SAIGE.
+- In step 2, if we input a group file (described below) to SAIGE, then the software will perform SAIGE-GENE or undergo SAIGE.

 ## Data cleansing